khakhalin/Dynamic-clamp-2018/reviews and responses.md

 stimuli might interact.
 I think the text can be made much simpler so the basic design is easier to grasp.
 I suggest thinking about what the take home point is for each figure and craft the results section around those messages.

+Thank you; we tried to follow this advice in this revised version of the manuscript!

 > - There is also an inconsistent use terminology.
 For example, “spikiness” and “excitability” are sometimes used in attempt to describe distinct cell characteristics,